shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 >Obsidian:   [Ludology](/ludology/)  / [[09-01-01-Ludology|ludology]]  [Game Design](/gamedesign/)    / [[08-01-01-GameDesign|gamedesign]]  [Lore](/lore/)  / [[12-01-01-Lore|lore]]

-In games:  Experience/challenge (gameplay loop) +  Mystery
+Whoever controls the narrative has the power.
+Facts presented as story that is familiar to us we verry likely to accept it on gut instinct, without examining it critically.
+(Framing)

 # Medium
 Stories define how we consume information,  create emotional experience, expand our view of the world.
 Telling stories is in human nature.  (to not feel alone in universe)
-Stories emerge from our consciousness and observing ourselves and understand what is what we are doing. - successful life when you family, survive and thrive
+Stories emerge from our consciousness and observing ourselves and understand what is what we are doing. (successful life when you family, survive and thrive)
 Film is based on empathy.
+Stories round campfire > myths > printing press: linearize > Post linear: World building

 # Genres
-Stories round campfire > myths > printing press: linearize > Post linear: World building

 ## Literary
 **Poetry** (liryka) (podmiot liryczny)